 Walking back to the hotel with Jane and my manager, Jennifer Levine, we joined a line of people waiting to get into a party for actor Aaron Ekhart who was being honored at the Festival.
 I was thinking of casting him in one of my next films and Jennifer thought this might be a good way to at least say hi to him.
 We were on a list but the bouncers wouldn’t open the doors.
 Two of them set up a narrow corridor of metal barriers and bellowed for everyone to “Get behind the barriers!
 No one gets in until everyone gets behind the barriers!!”

 So everyone shuffled backwards obediently in the frigid midnight air.
 “Everybody behind the barriers!!” the bouncers kept bleating.
 Suddenly someone yelled out, “What are we; fuckin’ rats in a maze!!”
 It took me a second to recognize the voice was mine.
 The ear-ringed, hair-frosted, goateed, tattooed agent from ADD behind me hissed tightly, “Quiet, dude.
 You’re gonna ruin it for everybody.”

 I actually sympathize with Sundance.
 The innocent germ that sprang to life 25 years ago in Redford’s lab has morphed into a monster that’s turning on them.
-Independent film has become identical to Hollywood, governed and motivated by the same priorities; Stars, Celebrity and Box Office.
-As the stakes become higher the monster’s appetite becomes more and more ferocious.
-It staggers down Main Street cutting in line at all the free boutiques, shoveling scripts, deal memos and souls into its gaping maw.
+Independent film has become Hollywood’s incestuous twin, governed and motivated by the same priorities; Stars, Celebrity and Box Office.
 What will stop it?
 Perhaps it will choke to death on a film-themed condom.